Showing 1 - 1 OF 1

 Contact the employment program manager at your sending and receiving bases for assistance.

-Hand carry your personal records.
+Hand carry your personal records and an interview outfit.
 Do not entrust these documents to the packers.
 Consolidate your resume, reference list, certifications, licenses, transcripts and any other personal documentation that are important to you.
 Keep these documents in a safe and easily-retrievable location.

 The employment program office is located at the Military and Family Support Center, 3435 Broidy Road, McGuire.
 Call 609-754-3154.